Incorporating Encoding into Quantum System Design

-Our aim is to reject all such impositions, and instead demonstrate how an \emph{existing} system can be altered or controlled to achieve a task such as perfect state transfer.
-In this paper, we take as a proxy for no engineering requirements the desire for a uniformly coupled system.
-A subsequent study will generalise the present results to near-universal applicability, the key difference being the need for a highly technical proof of the existence of solutions, which we are side-stepping by considering the uniform case.
+Our aim is to reject all such impositions, and instead demonstrate how an \emph{existing} system can be altered (extended) or controlled to achieve a task such as PST, as depicted in \cref{fig:schematic}.
+In this paper, we use a uniformly coupled system as proxy for no engineering requirements.
+A subsequent study \cite{kay2022a} will generalise the present results to near-universal applicability, the key difference being the need for a highly technical proof of the existence of solutions, which we are side-stepping by considering the uniform case.
 Thus, we are interested in a perfect quantum state transfer system where the central region is uniformly coupled, but we can choose the couplings at either end.
-One extreme, where one or two couplings at the end of the chain are chosen, is already known to give finite quality, but imperfect transfer \cite{apollaro2012,banchi2010}.
+One extreme, where one or two couplings at the end of the chain are chosen, is already known to give high quality, but imperfect transfer \cite{apollaro2012,banchi2010}.
 The opposite extreme is where all couplings may be chosen \cite{christandl2004} and results in perfect transfer.
 We bridge these two extremes, proving that when the central third of the chain is fixed, the error in the transfer is exponentially small in the chain length.
 This result is similar in nature to that of \cite{chen2016}, but with an exponential improvement in error behaviour.
 We will show that the same chain achieves perfect transfer if one uses the first and last thirds of the chain as encoding/decoding regions.
 Our method permits the creation of extensions of arbitrary lengths, and we numerically investigate the performance of these different extensions, and their trade off between transfer time and accuracy.